The Advanced AcousticWerkes W900 is a 9 driver hybrid custom monitor and their TOTL CIEM at the time of writing. It is priced at SG$2,849.

 Note the recommendation is to use a bite block meaning AAW will require an open jaw impression.
 The bite block is used to keep the jaw steady whilst the clay cures and forms properly in your ear.

-Page 2: Meet the W900 & Sound Impressions
+Click on Page 2 below to Meet the W900 & Sound Impressions